 }

-Once configured, your AI assistant can run scans, retrieve results, and even dismiss false positives without leaving the editor.
-You can prompt it naturally:
+Once configured, your MCP client can run scans, retrieve results, and dismiss false positives without leaving your workflow.
+Example commands:

 The MCP server exposes nine tools: run_scan, get_scan_results, list_scans, list_projects, get_project, update_project, dismiss_finding, list_dismissals, and restore_finding.
-Your AI assistant uses these tools to interact with CheckVibe programmatically, making security part of the conversation rather than a separate step.
+Compatible clients use these tools to interact with CheckVibe programmatically, making security part of the same workflow rather than a separate dashboard step.

 You can teach Cursor to write more secure code from the start by adding security rules to your .cursorrules file.
 This file lives in your project root and provides instructions that Cursor follows for every prompt.